maarten-pennings/WordClock/README.md

 either every minute ("one") or every five minutes ("five").
 Note that only every five minutes the time reading actually changes (since the clock display resolution is 5 minutes).
-So selecting "one" makes no sense when mapping is "fix" and animation is "none", but when mapping is not "fix" or animation is not "none" there is a color change an/or animation every minute.
+So selecting "one" makes no sense when mapping is "fix" and animation is "none", but when mapping is not "fix" or animation is not "none" there is a color change and/or animation every minute.
 `Mapping` determines the colors used for the words. "fix" uses the colors as defined in the color palette section.
 The "cycle" mapping also uses the colors, but every refresh the colors are cycled.
 Finally, the "random" mapping generates random colors for the words (never duplicates, never black).
 The `Animation` setting determines the animation for every refresh.
 The "[none](https://youtu.be/OCgUQ6qWnN4)" animation instantly removes the old time and adds the new time.
-The "[wipe](https://youtu.be/U9yd8xaslh4)" animation moves a column (in `Color.a`) from left to right erasing the old time before it and adding the new time behind it.
+The "[wipe](https://youtu.be/U9yd8xaslh4)" animation moves a column (in `Color.a`) from left to right erasing the old time in front of it and adding the new time behind it.
-The "[dots](https://youtu.be/AXKME2LGA_A)" removes the old time one pixel at a time, then adds the new time one at a time.
+The "[dots](https://youtu.be/AXKME2LGA_A)" removes the old time one pixel at a time, then adds the new time one pixel at a time.
 The "[pulse](https://youtu.be/F0VIralrmUM)" animation dims the old time down, then dims the new time up.
 The "[mist](https://youtu.be/u285F07go_c)" animation covers the old time be adding mist pixels (`Color.a`), then uncovers the new time by removing mist pixels.
-Finally, the animation "random" randmly choses one of none, wipe, dots, pulse or mist.
+Finally, the animation "random" randomly chooses one of none, wipe, dots, pulse or mist.

 ## 15. Replication